JoseRoca/WinFBX/docs/COM/COM Procedures.md

 * Components that are part of an application, such Microsoft Office, aren't supported.
 * Components intended for use as an add-in or a snap-in, such as an Office add-in or a control in a Web browser, aren't supported.
 * Components that manage a shared physical or virtual system resource aren't supported.
-* Visual ActiveX controls aren't supported because they need to be initilized and activated by the OLE container.
+* Visual ActiveX controls aren't supported because they need to be initialized and activated by the OLE container.

 # <a name="AfxGetCOM"></a>AfxGetCOM